RedisGrafana/grafana-redis-explorer/README.md

 ### Open Grafana

 Open Grafana in your browser [http://localhost:3000](http://localhost:3000) and configure datasource.
-You can add as many datasources as you want to support multiple Redis Enterprise clusters.
+You can add as many datasources as you want to support multiple Redis Enterprise software clusters.

 ## License